AnisMulla9740/Autonomous-Floor-Cleaning-Robot-ESP32-FreeRTOS/README.md

 - `src/`: Main source code
 - `include/`: Configuration files
-- `test/`: Unit tests
 - `hardware/`: Schematics and PCB designs
 - `docs/`: Documentation

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.

 ## License